-Body serums are said to boost the elasticity of the skin just like it does to the face and with the new formulas that are in the market nowdays, it also have the ability to treat special skin concerns.
+Body serums are said to boost the elasticity of the skin just like it does to the face and with the new formulas that are on the market nowadays, they are also known to have the ability to treat special skin concerns.
 They are lightweight and excellent for use in summer days, maybe it’s due to their fast absorbing nature.
 They are said to be formulated with ingredients that are good for sun exposure, such as the Vitamin C – an excellent source of antioxidants that protect the skin from free-radical damage.

 “The lighter texture of serums can work well alone in a body-care routine in more humid environments,” says Caroline Robinson, MD, FAAD, a board-certified dermatologist and founder of Tone Dermatology.

 “Body serums are higher-performing than a simple moisturizer, and they’re easy to add to your routine,” says Dr. Michelle Henry, Mohs surgeon and a Mount Sinai and Harvard-trained dermatologist.
 “They’re lightweight, absorb quickly, and depending on which one you choose, they can hydrate, tighten, nourish, brighten, or exfoliate your skin.”

 Serums are popular for the active ingredients they deliver to the skin which everyday moisturiser can’t afford.
 Body serums are excellent for exfoliating and they’re not like physical scrubs, they also boast moisture and antioxidants that help fight against radicals.